anniewit/python-homework/README.md

 executes a psychological experiment that presents stimuli and measures reaction times

 ### hangman.py
-play hangman with a given list of words
+1-player terminal game to guess letters from a given list of words